-Simplified electronic invoices are specially designed invoices for instant Business-to-Consumer (B2C) transactions where the buyer is not liable to claim input VAT deductions.
+Simplified electronic invoices are specially designed invoices for instant Business-to-Consumer (B2C) transactions where the buyer can not claim input VAT deductions.
 In general, these types of invoices exclude the buyer’s details.
 For instance, these invoices might be issued by retail shops, grocery stores, hotels, transport hubs, sports venues, etc., where the end-user is a consumer.

 However, the buyer’s details will form part of a simplified e-invoice in cases such as medical and educational services subject to tax according to special treatment from the Authority.

 All taxable individuals (except non-resident taxable individuals), who are subject to e-Invoicing Regulations, must issue simplified e-invoices in case of B2C transactions.
 Such persons are:

 However, e-invoices are NOT required to be issued in the following cases:

 Under the first phase, a simplified e-invoice must be issued and shared with the customers at the point of sale (POS), and a copy should be subsequently archived and stored.
 The applicable taxpayer can simply share the e-invoice with customers without further reporting to Zakat, Tax and Customs Authority (ZATCA).

 Under the second phase, which shall commence from 1st January 2023, simplified e-invoices must be reported to the Authority within 24 hours.
 To do so, applicable businesses shall integrate their ERP/POS systems with the Fatoora portal launched by ZATCA.